8 of the best kettlebells for strength workouts at home, tested by a fitness instructor

 - Harder on floors

 A silicone-covered kettlebell is an excellent alternative for a softer touch.
 Tested and reviewed by w&h Editor Kerrie Hughes, who does workout classes almost every day with apps like Apple Fitness+, this one made the top pick thanks to its premium feel and "simple but very effective" design.
-Prices start from under £20 for a 6kg as well, which is cheaper than other options on the list.
+The 10kg weight comes in at just under £35, making it the second cheapest on the list, even though it's covered with silicone.

 "I used the 10kg kettlebell in workouts over two months and found it very comfortable to use.
 The wide handles allow for a firm grip for swings, and the bell-shaped bottom makes it feel safe to hold underneath when used to press overhead or for squats," says Kerrie.
 "Also, when I use the weight for goblet squats, the soft-touch, anti-slip outer rubber coating makes it much easier to hold safely."